MatsMoll/Safeleaf/README.md

 - `StaticLeafView` is a static view that needs no variables to render.
 Shown above in `SimpleView`
 - `LeafTemplate` is a view that needs some content to render.
 Shown above in `SimpleTemplate`.
 Here you can se the renderd leaf has two variables.
-- `SimpleTemplate` a generic class that can build a leaf file
+- `LeafBuildable` a generic class that can build a leaf file

 But what about embedding files?